-UNIT 15: INTEREST RATES
+UNIT 2 INTEREST RATES

-- 1.0 Introduction
+- 2.1 Introduction

-- 2.0 Objectives

-- 3.0 Main Content
+- 2.2 Learning Outcomes

-- 3.1 Definition of Interest
+- 2.3 Meaning of Interest Rates

-- 3.2 Theories of Interest rates
+- 2.4 Theories of Interest rates

-- 3.3 Interest Rate as a Monetary Policy Instrument or Intermediate Policy Target
+- 2.5 Interest Rate as a Monetary Policy Instrument or Intermediate Policy Target

-- 3.4 Interest Rate Structure in Nigeria and its Relationship to both Investment Decisions
+- 2.6 Interest Rate Structure in Nigeria and its Relationship to both Investment Decisions and the Balance of Payments

-- 3.5 The United States' Response to the Low Interest Level
+- 2.7 Experience of US in Response to Low Interest Level

-- 4.0 Conclusion

-- 5.0 Summary
+- 2.8 Summary

-- 6.0 Tutor-Marked Assignment

-- 7.0 References/Further Reading
+- 2.9 References/Further Readings/Web Resources

+- 2.10 Possible Answers to SAEs

-Interest refers to the fee charged by a lender to a borrower for the use of borrowed money, usually expressed as an annual percentage of the principal; the rate is dependent upon the time value of money, the credit risk of the borrower, and the inflation rate.
-It can also mean a return earned on an investment.
-In this Unit, we shall explore the definition of interest (rate) as wel as discuss the theories.
+You have learned from the previous study unit what inflation is all about.
+In this study, you will be taken through discussion on interest rate.
+Making use of money owned by other people or interest through borrowing involves some cost.
+This cost refers to the fee charged by a lender to a borrower for the use of borrowed money, usually expressed as an annual percentage of the amount of money borrowed called principal.
+The cost charged on borrowed money depends on factors such as: time value of money; the credit risk of the borrower; and the inflation rate, among others.
+In other words, such cost on borrowed funds can also mean a return earned on an investment by the lender.
+In this Unit, we shall explore the definition of interest (rate) as well as discuss its theories.
 We shall also highlight interest rate as a monetary policy instrument or intermediate policy target in Nigeria.
 Furthermore, we shall discuss Nigeria's interest rate structure and its relationship to both investment decision and the balance of payment.
 Lastly, a look will be made at the United State's response to the prevailing global low interest level.